nulltea/kicksware-gateway/README.md

 Kicksware gateway solution is designed to solve problems of network management, traffic routing, inner services interaction, and secure connection provisioning.

-To handle its primary purpose of acting as a reverse proxy for distributed microservice-based cloud infrastructure open-source Traefik proxy application is used.
+To handle its primary purpose of acting as a reverse proxy for distributed microservice-based cloud infrastructure the open-source Traefik proxy application is used.

-Thanks to its simplicity-driven design, intuitive dynamic configuration system, native support for microservices, and overall, extensive feature set, Traefik makes the best possible fit for Kicksware sneaker resale platform!
+Thanks to its simplicity-driven design, intuitive dynamic configuration system, native support for microservices, and overall extensive feature set, Traefik makes the best possible fit for Kicksware sneaker resale platform!

-In case of you enjoying reading about Traefik implementation in the Kicksware system, consider leaving a star on it's GitHub repository, and while you there drop one to this repo too.😉
+If you have enjoyed reading about Traefik implementation in the Kicksware system, consider leaving a star on [it's GitHub repository][traefik repo], and while you're there, drop one for this repo too.😉

 Thanks for attention!